-Despite the time we’ve had to construct perfect processes, the vast majority of businesses still implement change management all wrong.
-It isn’t a top down plan enacted at the last minute.
+Despite the time we’ve had to construct perfect processes, most businesses still implement change management all wrong.
+It isn’t a top-down plan enacted at the last minute.
 It should be company-wide from the start or even before.
-At Olive, we know that building collaboration into your digital transformation process from the get go, results in higher user adoption down the line.
+At Olive, we know that building collaboration into your digital transformation process from the get-go, results in higher user adoption down the line.

 Olive has reengineered digital transformation to help transparent collaboration with key stakeholders.
 Olive’s customers see high user adoption results because they leverage our tool and services to work in ways that engage leaders, stakeholders and line employees regardless of your industry or business size.
 The same hurdles for getting buy-in are completely circumvented by giving your team an efficient voice.